lovejavaee/ece331/homework2.md

 ![5-d](https://github.com/lovejavaee/ece331/blob/homework2/images/5-d.png?raw=true)

 ## 6
+### Why not?
 In integers, by using 2's complement for negative numbers makes the arithmetic easy; we can add two numbers together without thinking about whether number is positive or negative, and get the right answer.
+This won't work for floating point numbers because the exponents need to be manipulated;
+### What number is indicated if the value stored in the exponent is zero?
-This won't work for floating point numbers because the exponents need to be manipulated; if we are using a 2's complement representation for the entire word we'd have to reconstruct the exponent any time we wanted to add or subtract, so it wouldn't gain us anything; in fact, trying to do arithmetic involving a negative number would involve converting it to positive first.The exponent = 0 can be used to represent the smallest number.
+if we are using a 2's complement representation for the entire word we'd have to reconstruct the exponent any time we wanted to add or subtract, so it wouldn't gain us anything; in fact, trying to do arithmetic involving a negative number would involve converting it to positive first.
+### What exponent and fraction are used to represent "not-a-number"?
+The exponent = 0 can be used to represent the smallest number.
 To represent NaN (Not a number) : if all bits of exponent are 1, and any of the mantissa bits are 1.

 ## 7